 How to opt out of interest-based advertising

-Notwithstanding the above, Users may follow the instructions provided by YourOnlineChoices (EU), the Network Advertising Initiative (US) and the Digital Advertising Alliance (US), DAAC (Canada), DDAI (Japan) or other similar services.
+Notwithstanding the above, Users may follow the instructions provided by YourOnlineChoices (EU and UK), the Network Advertising Initiative (US) and the Digital Advertising Alliance (US), DAAC (Canada), DDAI (Japan) or other similar services.
 Such initiatives allow Users to select their tracking preferences for most of the advertising tools.
 The Owner thus recommends that Users make use of these resources in addition to the information provided in this document.

 The Digital Advertising Alliance offers an application called AppChoices that helps Users to control interest-based advertising on mobile apps.

-Consequences of denying consent
+Consequences of denying the use of Trackers

 Owner and Data Controller